Minituff/nautical-backup/docs/arguments.md

 <small>🔄 This is the same action as the [Stop Before Backup](./labels.md#stop-before-backup) label, but applied globally.</small>

 ## Backup on Start
-Will immediately perform a backup when the container is started in addition to the CRON scheduled backup.
+Nautical will immediately perform a backup when the container is started in addition to the CRON scheduled backup.

 > **Default**: false

 ```properties
 BACKUP_ON_START=true
 ```

+!!! info "The console Nautical backup logs will not be avilable until all the containers have been processed."
+    This is due to a [limitation](https://github.com/just-containers/s6-overlay/issues/442#issuecomment-1121687777) in [S6-Overlay](https://github.com/just-containers/s6-overlay).

 ## Run Once
 This variable will tell Nautical to immediately quit after the first backup.